-Pennsylvania Tax & Labor Law Summary
+Pennsylvania Tax and Labor Law Summary

 Household employment requirements for families hiring a caregiver in Pennsylvania

 Families have a lot to think about when they hire a household employee and we want to make it as easy as possible to find the tax and labor law information they need.
 Our Pennsylvania nanny tax overview has all the answers for navigating the household employment process - and how our service can streamline paydays, tax time and all points in between.

 When a family hires someone to perform duties in or around their home, they are considered a household employer.
 The IRS views the worker whether a nanny, health aide, housekeeper, senior caregiver, gardener, chef, personal assistant, estate manager, etc. as an employee of the family in nearly every case.
 Misclassifying an employee as an independent contractor (using Form 1099) is considered tax evasion, so please call us if you're not sure how to classify your worker.

 PENNSYLVANIA HOUSEHOLD EMPLOYMENT TAX RESPONSIBILITIES